 Modern businesses need to run payment information through certain software in order to function properly meaning that your PCI compliance journey isn’t over until your new devices have been set up with the right software installation and settings as well.
 Fortunately, there’s a fairly wide selection of business payment application software for you to choose from as well.
 If used correctly, the approved programs can help you manage payment information safely while encrypted.

 PCI compliance is something that any business can achieve with time and investment.
-That said, if you’re going to pace yourself with the upgrades, make sure to stay current on the most recent PCI compliance standards.
+That said if you’re going to pace yourself with the upgrades, make sure to stay current on the most recent PCI compliance standards.
 Cybersecurity is not a static thing.
-The hackers keep thinking up new ways to hack and we keep inventing new defenses to stop them.
+The hackers keep thinking up new ways to hack and we keep inventing new defences to stop them.

 The above steps range from simple to highly technical.
 For more information about PCI compliance and how to achieve it, Contact Us today!

 We also have a surprise coming up that we are so excited about and can’t wait to tell you!
 But for now, it’s a secret!
 Come back in October 2021 to see!